What kinds of ticks are found in British Columbia?

 Ticks have three life stages as they grow: the larval stage, nymph stage, and adult stage.
 It’s important to know that most ticks will feed in all stages.
 Therefore, you could contract a disease from any tick you come across.
 Please obtain medical advice if you have been bitten to see what they recommend!
 If possible, it is beneficial to capture the tick that has bitten you because it may aid in the treatment.

-Here are 3 types of ticks that live in British Columbia:
+3 types of ticks in British Columbia: